 Getting buy-in from all of your users is crucial for success when introducing a new revenue enablement process, tool or strategy, according to Lunchbox's Director of Revenue Enablement, Bryan Grobstein.

-He'll be focusing on building a revenue enablement team from the ground up in his presentation at next week's Revenue Acceleration Festival.
-Ahead of that, we caught up with him to pick his brains about everything from what makes a successful enablement leader, to how Covid forced Lunchbox to re-evaluate their entire business model.
+We caught up with him to pick his brains about everything from what makes a successful enablement leader, to how Covid forced Lunchbox to re-evaluate their entire business model.

 Q. What leadership traits would you say are crucial for driving revenue growth - particularly in today’s uncertain environment?